New York City, NY

-It was here that I managed to QUALIFY again but this time for NYC.
+Long story short…it was here at Boston that I managed to QUALIFY again but this time for entry into NYC.
 Finally the dream would happen in 2012.

-Well it would have had the race not been cancelled the next year (first time ever in its history) for a hurricane (Sandy) that ripped through the Big Apple.
-I also happened to be injured…so I just is was just not my calling quite yet.
+Well…it would have had the race not been cancelled the following year (first time ever in its history) for a hurricane (Sandy) that ripped through the Big Apple.
+I also happened to be injured…so I guess it was just not my calling quite yet.
 Bummer!

 So here we are in 2014, years and stories later.
 I just ran my 3rd marathon with another personal record for me in the marathon of my dreams.
 I went in coming off injury (2 weeks prior) and stressed out (aka not well rested either) but all systems were go the day before race day.

-Now living in Panamá it was an even extra effort to go to the race but I was happy and excited because I was to fly to Boston first to see some great friends in fall…awe New England fall.
-Unfortunately work got in the way and I had to leave early from my vacation so I got precious little time (but quality time with my friends and the city) there before heading to NYC to run the 5 boroughs.
+I was now living in Panamá so I made an extra effort to go to the race but I was happy and excited because I was to fly to Boston first to see some great friends in fall…awe New England fall.
+Unfortunately work got in the way and I had to leave early from my vacation so I only got precious little time (but quality time with my friends and the city) there before heading to NYC to run the 5 boroughs.

 I stayed with my friends Emile, Rufus and Shaka like I usually do in NYC.
-This time in Harlem…oooo dangerous…well or not, such a nice neighborhood and it even has nearby Riverside Park to run along.
+This time in Harlem…oooo dangerous…not at all, instead it was such a nice neighborhood and it even has nearby Riverside Park to run along.

-Nov 2, 2014 – It was a freaking cold, cold day with 30 MPH winds.
+Race Day – Nov 2, 2014 – It was a freaking cold, cold day with 30 MPH winds.
 So much so NYRR had to take down lots of signs and even the start arch and wheelchair racer started after the bridge.
-The All-American race began for me at 4 AM to take the Subway for 1 hour to its end. (not even the closest line because it was being repaired – aka I survived a 4:30 AM walk in Harlem…he he) I jumped on the Ferry to Staten Island, the start.
+The All-American race began for me at 4 AM taking the Subway for 1 hour to its end. (not even the closest line because it was being repaired – aka I survived a 4:30 AM walk in Harlem…he he) I jumped on the Ferry to Staten Island, the start.
 I met a ton of people from everywhere in the world with so many different stories of how they got there…from a fast 20 something from Germany and his dad to a couple from NC, USA who got lottery entry in both NYC and Marine Corp (the week prior they ran) and many more later.
 This start was perfect, to see the Statue of Liberty at daybreak all lit up was surreal.
-At Staten, I took my time to the bus to the real start then found my START WAVE, GREEN.
-Many brought extra shoes, trash bags (forgot mine this time…**** – it is for warmth), sleeping bags/blankets, yoga mats, reading materials, food, etc because we had a good 3-4 hour wait!!!
+At Staten, I took my time getting to the bus that drove us to the real start then finally found my START WAVE, GREEN.
+Many brought extra shoes, trash bags (forgot mine this time…**** – it is for warmth), sleeping bags/blankets, yoga mats, reading materials, food, etc because we had a good 3-4 hour wait before even running!!!

 Logistics of 50,000+ people running…ouch.
-So for those 3 hours, instead of finding a spot to sit or sleep on the grass, along the fences I managed my way into a trash dumpster site without its dumpster…so lucky because its walls kept up protected.
-We were a community for the next few hours, sharing stories from everywhere while trying to stay warm in our huddle, Best story here were the Italians who spoke no English but joined our group after a woman from our group left to find something and 1 managed to hit on her by offering and even rubbing muscle cream on her thigh…ja ja GREATNESS, leave it to the Italian, Dr. Radiologist.
+So for those 3 hours, instead of finding a spot to sit or sleep on the grass, along the fences I managed my way into a trash dumpster site without its dumpster…it was a super lucky find because its walls blocked the wind and provided runners some protection from the chill.
+We were a community for the next few hours, sharing stories from everywhere while trying to stay warm in our huddle, Best story here was of the Italians who spoke no English but joined our group after a woman from our group left to find something and 1 managed to hit on her by offering and even rubbing muscle cream on her thigh…ja ja GREATNESS, leave it to the Italian, Dr. Radiologist.

-Finally time came to start, we were separated by corral with bathrooms and lots of space.
+Start time finally was upon us.
+Runners were separated by corral with bathrooms and lots of space.
 Many wearing sweats and hats freezing now in the open to the wind…brrrr.
 Huddle!!!
-I met a veteran runner who gave me tips regarding the start and wind..he was a coach for Team For Kids (NYRR), he would be running about 35 Miles that day until 8 PM helping those running for the charity…woah so impressive, his 9th time.
+I met a veteran runner who gave me tips regarding the start and wind…he was a coach for Team For Kids (NYRR), he would be running back and forth for a total of about 35 Miles that day until 8 PM helping those running for the charity…woah so impressive, his 9th time.

 At 9:40 AM our group started.
 The energy and excitement on the bridge before the cannons went off was like no other as we heard the national anthem I knew this was the most American race ever and I couldn´t wait to run it.
 The time was NOW.
 The energy came out of nowhere, I wanted to run fast with it…I tossed some clothes and we were off.